AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 1. Click **[!UICONTROL Keep Changes]**

 1. The new action is added in sequence after the `Load Target` action and the actions will execute in this order.
-You can drag and drop to rearrange the order, although because of dependencies, `Load Target` should always fire before the Fire Global Mbox Target action.
+You can drag-and-drop the actions to rearrange the order, but in this scenario, `Load Target` nees fire before the `Fire Global Mbox`.

 1. Click **[!UICONTROL Save to Library and Build]**